Carrier generation and recombination: Carrier generation

 When light interacts with a material, it can either be absorbed (generating a pair of free carriers or an exciton) or it can stimulate a recombination event.
 The generated photon has similar properties to the one responsible for the event.
 Absorption is the active process in photodiodes, solar cells and other semiconductor photodetectors, while stimulated emission is the principle of operation in laser diodes.

 Besides light excitation, carriers in semiconductors can also be generated by an external electric field, for example in light-emitting diodes and transistors.

 When light with sufficient energy hits a semiconductor, it can excite electrons across the band gap.
 This generates additional charge carriers, temporarily lowering the electrical resistance of materials.
 This higher conductivity in the presence of light is known as photoconductivity.
 This conversion of light into electricity is widely used in photodiodes.

 Recombination mechanisms

 Carrier recombination can happen through multiple relaxation channels.
 The main ones are band-to-band recombination, Shockley–Read–Hall (SRH) trap-assisted recombination, Auger recombination and surface recombination.
 These decay channels can be separated into radiative and non-radiative.
 The latter occurs when the excess energy is converted into heat by phonon emission after the mean lifetime $\tau_{nr}$, whereas in the former at least part of the energy is released by light emission or luminescence after a radiative lifetime $\tau_{r}$.
 The carrier lifetime $\tau$ is then obtained from the rate of both type of events according to:

 From which we can also define the internal quantum efficiency or quantum yield, $\eta$ as:

+However, distinguishing between the contributions of different recombination mechanisms with lateral or depth-dependent resolution remains challenging, and improved experimental and analytical methods for resolving these mechanisms are still under active development.